fernandezgk/GISPortfolio/README.md

 ## About Me
 <img align = "left" img width = "250" height = "325" src ="https://github.com/fernandezgk/GISPortfolio/blob/main/miscellaneous/LinkedInPic.JPG">
 </img>

 My name is Grace Fernandez, and I am a Senior at Virginia Polytechnic Institute and State University (Virginia Tech).
 I am majoring in Political Science - National Security, and pursuing a minor in Geographic Information Sciences (GIS).
 I am from Leesburg, Virginia, and I am looking for a full-time Geospatial Analyst or similar position upon graduation in May 2021 in the Northern Virginia & Washington D.C. area.
+Please feel free to view my resume [here](https://github.com/fernandezgk/GISPortfolio/blob/main/miscellaneous/Fernandez_ResumeLI.pdf), and my LinkedIn [here](https://www.linkedin.com/in/grace-fernandez-956968184).

 In my free time I enjoy exploring Blacksburg, running, and learning more about GIS through completing online training seminars offered by Esri.
-A folder of the completed training certificates can be accessed [here](https://github.com/fernandezgk/GISPortfolio/tree/main/EsriTraining).
+A folder of the completed training certificates can be accessed [here](https://github.com/fernandezgk/GISPortfolio/tree/main/Esri_Training).

-Please feel free to view my resume [here](https://github.com/fernandezgk/GISPortfolio/blob/main/miscellaneous/Fernandez_ResumeLI.pdf).

 This semester, I am taking a course called Analysis in GIS where I am strengthening my understanding of the theory and application of GIS.
 The class provides emphasis on analytical operations, database design, cartographic modeling, and raster GIS.
 I am learning more about spatial data handling and analysis to facilitate decision-making through the communication of geographically referenced data.